-1. Breath Fresh Air
+- 1. Breathe Fresh Air

-- Open Windows - Spend as much time outside as you can, in fresh air - 2.
-Control Mold - Clean your bathroom and kitchen often to fight mold - Fix any water leaks - Clean up any mold you see or smell with a mix of no more that 1 cup of bleach mixed with 1 gallon of water.
-Never mix bleach with ammonia
+- Open Windows

+- Spend as much time outside as you can, in fresh air

+2. Control Mold

+- Clean your bathroom and kitchen often to fight mold - Fix any water leaks - Clean up any mold you see or smell with a mix of no more that 1 cup of bleach mixed with 1 gallon of water.
+Never mix bleach with ammonia - Close windows and run your air conditioner (A/C) or your dehumidifier to help control mold

-- Close windows and run your air conditioner (AC) or your dehumidifier to help control mold - 3.
-Other ways to improve air quality - Clean often to get rid of dust and pet fur which can bother your nose and throat - Try not to use bug spray inside your trailer - DO NOT SMOKE INSIDE YOUR TRAILER
+3. Other ways to improve air quality

+- Clean often to get rid of dust and pet fur which can bother your nose and throat

+- Try not to use bug spray inside your RV

+- DO NOT SMOKE INSIDE YOUR RV